– Advertisement / Advertise with Us

 So, Let’s Get on with the Coturnix Game!

 Even though Coturnix quail are not as much a challenge and outdoor fun as hunting native bobwhite quail, these cute, delicious, easy to raise quail can be a rewarding part of every sportsman’s life.
-Whether we purchase adults birds and save their eggs for hatching or order the eggs online, raising Coturnix quail for meat is just too easy and too good to not give a try on the family property.
+Whether we purchase adult birds and save their eggs for hatching or order the eggs online, raising Coturnix quail for meat is just too easy and too good to not give a try on the family property.